deltachat/deltachat-pages/en/help.md

   on the [chatmail](chatmail) server.

-- When a [chatmail](chatmail) server receives an e-mail for a Delta Chat user it forwards the "device token" to the central Delta Chat notification server.
+- When a [chatmail](chatmail) server receives an e-mail for a Delta Chat user it forwards the "device token" to the central Delta Chat notification proxy.

-- The central Delta Chat notification server forwards the "device token" to the respective Push Notification provider (Apple, Google, etc.), without learning the IP or e-mail address of Delta Chat users.
+- The central Delta Chat notification proxy forwards the "device token" to the respective Push service (Apple, Google, etc.), without ever knowing the IP or e-mail address of Delta Chat users.

-- The central Push Notification provider (Apple, Google, etc.) gets the "device token" and wakes up the Delta Chat app on the respective end-user device which in turns checks with the chatmail server for new messages.
+- The central Push Service (Apple, Google, etc.) wakes up the Delta Chat app on your device to check for new messages in the background.
+  It does not know about the chatmail or e-mail address of the device it wakes up.
-  The central Apple/Google server never see an e-mail address (sender or receiver) and also never see any message content (also not any encrypted content).
+  The central Apple/Google Push services never see an e-mail address (sender or receiver) and also never see any message content (also not in encrypted forms).

-As of May 2024, chatmail servers know about "device tokens" but we plan to encrypt this information to the notification server such that the chatmail server never sees the device token.
+As of May 2024, chatmail servers know about "device tokens" but we plan to encrypt this information to the notification proxy such that the chatmail server never learns the device token.

-The central Delta Chat notification server [is small and fully implemented in Rust](https://github.com/deltachat/notifiers) and forgets about device-tokens as soon as they have been processed from Apple/Google/etc push providers -- typically a matter of a few milliseconds.
+The central Delta Chat notification proxy [is small and fully implemented in Rust](https://github.com/deltachat/notifiers) and forgets about device-tokens as soon as Apple/Google/etc processed them, usually in a matter of milliseconds.

-Resulting from this overall privacy design, even the seizure of a chatmail server, or the seizure of the central Delta Chat notification server would not reveal any private information.
+Resulting from this overall privacy design, even the seizure of a chatmail server, or the full seizure of the central Delta Chat notification proxy would not reveal private information that Push services do not already have.

+### Why does Delta Chat integrate with centralized proprietary Apple/Google push services?

+Delta Chat is a free and open source decentralized messenger with free server choice, but we want users to reliably experience "instant delivery" of messages, like they experience from Whatsapp, Signal or Telegram apps, without asking questions up-front that are more suited to expert users or developers.

+Note that Delta Chat has a [small and privacy-preserving Push Notification system](#privacy-notifications) that achieves "instant delivery" of messages for all chatmail servers including a potential one [you might setup yourself without our permission](chatmail#selfhosted).
+Welcome to the power of the interoperable and massive chatmail and e-mail system :)

 ## Encryption and Security